How Vasospasms Affect Blood Flow in the Brain, Heart & Skin

 Where Can Vasospasm Happen in the Body?

 Vasospasm can affect arteries anywhere in the body.
 It most often occurs in large arteries of the brain (cerebral artery vasospasm) and the heart (coronary artery vasospasm).
 Smaller arteries, like those in the hands, feet (Raynaud's phenomenon), and the nipples of breastfeeding women, can also be affected.
-A long-lasting vasospasm is called vasoconstriction.
+Vasoconstriction is a broader term that includes both normal and abnormal vessel narrowing and is not defined solely by duration.

 What Triggers a Vascular Spasm?